-Shama has held key leadership positions in the NGO and youth sectors and currently serves as a volunteer at South African Sailing as the Chairperson of Women and Girls, promoting gender equality in the sports environment.
+Shama has held key leadership positions in the NGO and youth sectors.
+She currently serves the Tourism Grading Council of South Africa as a board member and volunteers her time at South African Sailing as the Chairperson of Women and Girls, promoting gender equality in the sports environment.

 She holds a Bachelor of Commerce Honours in Business Administration and a postgraduate certificate in Executive Leadership.

 Leone Hermans-Blackburn, Ph.D. has 12 years of dedicated international experience in directing the innovation and economic development mandates of private and public benefit entities; expertise in strategic planning and developing Innovation and Sustainability models.
 Leone drives stakeholder and partnership engagement to support early stage technology, initiatives and programme development.
 Additionally, she has executive experience to support business operations, resource and finance management.